-Alternative business financing options have many benefits when compared with their more traditional counterparts.
-The fact that they often don’t take into account a loanee’s credit score, or how long they’ve been in business, makes them far more accessible to customers than a regular high street bank loan.
+By choosing this type of financing options for your business have many benefits when compared with their more classic counterparts.
+The fact that they often don’t take into account an applicants credit score, or how long they’ve been in business, makes them far more accessible to customers than a regular bank loan.

-The alternative finance options you have at your disposal today are practically endless and can differ to your tastes depending on the timing and what state your business is currently in.
+Alternative financing solutions for small business that an owner of a venture have at their disposal today are practically endless and can differ to your tastes depending on the timing and what state your business is currently in.
 So, stop worrying about your assets, as you won’t have to use them for collateral, and you won’t have to wait for months on end for a bank to approve your loan application.

-There are many different ways of acquiring alternative business finance, but choosing the right method for your company/venture is absolutely key for success.
+There are many different ways of acquiring finance for your business, but choosing the right type of funding options for your company/venture is absolutely key for success.
 Take the time to consider the variety of options you have available to you and make your decision afterwards.
 Taking the wrong option can sometimes backfire and you’ll want to give your business the best opportunity to achieve growth.

 This is a good option for people that either have a slow cash flow or customers that seem to often pay their invoices late.
-Invoice financing is basically where lenders will offer you anything from 50% to 90% of your outstanding invoices as a loan repayment, which is recouped when your invoices are paid.
+Invoice financing or invoice factoring as it is also known as is basically where lenders will offer you anything from 75% to 90% of your outstanding unpaid invoices, which is recouped when your invoices are paid.
 In most cases you will only be charged a flat rate for the advance on this type of financing with only one percent added for each week the loan remains outstanding.

 Merchant cash advance

-Your business will likely have to be at least a year old to secure this kind of funding, but your credit score will not be taken into account in most cases.
-This makes the merchant cash advance a popular option among people that have had a more difficult time with their past credit ratings.
+Your business will likely have to be at least a year old to secure this kind of funding, but your credit report will not be taken into account in most cases.
+This makes PDQ Funding as one of the leading merchant cash advance providers a popular option among people that have had a more difficult time with their past credit ratings.